yvelikova/axway-open-docs/content/en/docs/apim-reference-architectures/container-aws/_index.md

 * Containers logs
 * Applications logs

-FluentD has been used in our environment to stream logs.
+FluentD_ has been used in our environment to stream logs.
+A plugin is available to stream logs to blob storage.
+In this case, Blob storage has a dynamic sizing with high limitation.
+See [Logging and tracing](#logging-and-tracing) for more details.

 ##### Total storage requirements